 On generational wealth, I think people, and successful people especially attribute much of their success to hard work.
 The fact is, random chance plays much more of a part than we would like to admit.
 If our grandfather worked 18 hours per day to earn his fortune, there are likely 10 other grandfathers who worked the same 18 hours per day but never became wealthy.

 I am moderately successful and sure I work hard.
 But so do most people.
 I am successful because early in my career, a hiring manager decided to take a chance on a smart ass kid.
 Had that not happened, my trajectory would be completely different (for better or worse).

 In other words, all our ancestors emigrated at some point.
 All had to work hard to get ahead.
 Some got farther than others.
 Therefore, my great grandparents were simply luckier than others to establish homes and raise families in Taiwan and Hawaii, respectively.

 The instant you start telling yourself that most of your success is due to hard work is the instant you start losing your lucky momentum.
+Your wealth is mostly due to luck.
 It’s important to recognize some of your life’s luckiest moments in order to rid yourself of attributing success to hard work.
 Only with humility will you be able to generate more luck in the future.

 Three Lucky Breaks

 Here are three lucky breaks that have really shaped my life.

 Fell In Love Thanks To Luck

 1) Meeting my wife in college.
 Life is easier with a life partner.
 But some folks don’t find their soulmate until later in life.
 Some never find someone at all.
 I was extremely lucky to meet my wife when I was a senior in college.
 It was unexpected because I was 100% focused on getting a job.
 She wasn’t on my radar junior year because she was still in high school then.